The E. M. Viquesney Doughboy Database

 1917 WORLD WAR 1918

-Originally dedicated November 11, 1921, on a tall ornate pedestal with different memorial engravings, accompanied by four light columns and four drinking fountains, in the downtown intersection of Lee and Lamar (see below).
+Originally dedicated November 11, 1921, at the intersection of Lee and Lamar Streets.
 Viquesney was present but had no role in the ceremony.
-It was moved to Rees Park in the 1940s.
+The statue was moved to Rees Park in 1947, and now stands about two blocks from Viquesney's residence in 1920, according to Facebook visitor Evan Kützler.
 It isn't the original Doughboy; that one was placed at Nashville, Georgia in July or August 1921, and it isn't the first to be permanently placed on public display; that one was dedicated on the Furman University campus at Greenville, South Carolina June 7, 1921.

 The left hand, rifle and bayonet were replaced in a 1995 project to refurbish Rees Park memorials, but had been dislodged again by the time the left photo above was taken in 1999.
 They were replaced again by the time the right photo was taken in March 2004.